 For the center strip, grass is typical.
 But you can also use a contrasting hard-surface material that requires less maintenance, such as stones or gravel.
 For a softer, more landscaped look, use mulch or any low-growing ground cover that will thrive in the light conditions.
 Old reliables like vinca minor, ajuga, or creeping phlox are good choices, as are herbs such as creeping thyme or rosemary.
 We’ve even seen succulents planted in the middle of a ribbon driveway.

-What about ribbon driveway maintenance?
+What maintenance does a ribbon driveway need?

 A major advantage of ribbon driveways is that, if correctly installed, they’re more flexible than a fully paved driveway in their response to the freeze-and-thaw cycle, and less prone to cracking from weather extremes.
 Of course, different materials have different requirements.
 Crushed gravel tends to scatter and may need to be topped up periodically.
 Center-strip plantings may require weeding, mowing, and/or watering.
 Snow removal can damage the plants, so you may find yourself replanting after a particularly harsh winter.